ColumbusStateWorkforceInnovation/DevOps-Kubernetes-Part-1-Examples/lab1.md

 ## **Step 2** -

  For *each* command described below I would like you follow the example for each command and take screenshot of the terminal.
-Save the picture with the format <command_name>_<picture number>.
+Save the picture with the format <command_name>_number.

 So for the `kubectl create` example - the file name would be `create_1.ext` where ext is whatever format your computer saves it as.
 If there are multiple commands save them sequentially `create_2.ext` and `create_3.ext`  ect..